nathanjzhao/market-simulator/README.md

 - [ ] Create more trading bot example scripts in `frontend/public`
 - [ ] Create documentation (with Sphinx?) for `backend/utils/code_tooling`
 - [ ] Keep track of fair value when tracking leaderboard with decaying average of recent trades + allow shorting (negative shares)

+... and a lot of other random ideas too.